swigmaster/swigmaster.github.io/devlive-juillet21/oke-monitoring/okemonitoring.md

 $ kubectl get deployments devlive-metric
 ```

 You should recveive a response similar to the following.
-If not, skip down to the troubleshooting section.
+You may need to wait a few more seconds for the **READY** status to indicate the deployment is active.

 ```
 NAME               READY   UP-TO-DATE   AVAILABLE   AGE